The Spirit Will Teach You All Things is the name of the seven stained-glass windows that loom majestically over the main

 The Holy Spirit, portrayed as a dove in flight, soars over the whole to signify wisdom, the goal of all learning.

 The Main Room is designated a quiet study area.
 It includes PC and Mac workstations, and a multi-page scanner.
-This room also contains the SXU Author book collection, a small Manga collection, and the New Books along the window shelf.
+This room also contains the SXU Author book collection, a small Manga collection, and the New Books display beside the Reference Desk.